Our skin hosts a wide variety of microorganisms, which together form the skin microbiome.

 Protect your skin: Shield your skin from harmful UV rays by using a broad-spectrum sunscreen.

-Mindful hygiene: Practice good hygiene habits, such as washing your hands regularly and avoiding touching your face unnecessarily.
+Mindful hygiene: Maintain good hygiene by frequently washing your hands and minimizing face touching.

-Consider probiotics: Topical probiotic products can help to replenish beneficial bacteria on the skin.
+Consider probiotics: Topical probiotic products applied to the skin can help replenish the skin’s beneficial bacteria.

 Balanced diet: A diet rich in fruits, vegetables, and whole grains can support overall skin health and may indirectly benefit the skin microbiome.